micoxion/AttoviaWiki/content/L'vad/Attovia/Literature/The Tzedef's Journal.md

 >
 > **234 Age of Nations - Minui 33**
 > **Liisa Rebane**
 > A silent fury must be quelled within me every evening I return home and fail once more to draw a Circle to the accuracy required.
-Its [[Meyda-well]] is correct, the Forms are right and proper, and I have even tried simply using [[Chips]] in case my Fatigue prevents me in some manner.
+Its [[Meyda-well]] is correct, the Forms are right and proper, and I have even tried simply using [[Clips]] in case my Fatigue prevents me in some manner.
 I CANNOT *WORK* IT.
 >
 > **234 Age of Nations - Atya 13**
 > **Liisa Rebane**